rtortori/emear-pvt-aci-containers/2-environment.md

 nginx          1         1         1            1           22h
 ```

-As said, the UI and the backend deployments have multiple replicas (==pods).
+As said, the UI and the backend deployments have multiple replicas (pods).
 We can see those replicas have been scheduled and run on multiple worker nodes.
-We also see that each POD have a a unique IP assigned, out of a pool that is assigned by the CNI, in this case 1.5.0.0/16:
+We also see that each POD have a a unique IP assigned, out of a pool that is assigned by the [CNI](https://kubernetes.io/docs/concepts/cluster-administration/networking/), in this case 1.5.0.0/16:

 ```bash
 ➜  ~ > kubectl get pods -o wide